DBMoUK/ensuretls/README.md

 'puppet_enterprise::profile::amq::broker::stomp_transport_options':
   'transport.enabledProtocols': 'TLSv1'

 The hiera hash: puppet_enterprise::profile::amq::broker::stomp_transport_options ensures that MCollective operates using TLSv1 ciphers exclusively.
+This hiera data item must be available on the Puppet Master which serves the MCollective Agent process.

+Please note, after making changes to Hiera, the Puppet Master hosting Hiera needs to have the pe-puppet service restarted in order for the changes to becoe available to Puppet.

 An example default.yaml file containing these data items can be found in hieradata/defaults.yaml within this module.